qri-io/website/content/docs/tutorials/windowsbuild.md

   <img src="/graphics/windows_gifs/Step 2.gif" />
 </div>

 You can also use your own shell program.
-However, the creator of the docs tested and used MSYS2.
-I have also downloaded and used MSYS2 in this example.
+However, we recommend using MSYS2 which is officially supported for building qri.
 You can find the MSYS2 download link [here](https://www.msys2.org/).

 ---